 If you operate a shop, there are several things you can do to lower your risk of retail theft.
 Police advise the following preventative strategies:

-• Increase staff levels during peak times so that criminal activity doesn’t go unseen.
+• Increase staff levels during peak times so criminal activity doesn’t go unseen.

-• Make sure sales counter staff have a direct and unobstructed view of the front door and windows.
+• Ensure sales counter staff have a direct and unobstructed view of the front door and windows.

-• Do not place valuable items in front window displays, which are vulnerable to “smash and grab” theft.
-Instead, keep valuables out of reach and/or in locked display counters.
+• Do not place valuable items in front window displays, vulnerable to “smash and grab” theft.
+Instead, keep valuables out of reach and in locked display counters.

 5) Educate sales staff.